 We offer internships in the Fall, Winter, and Summer for college and university students.
 Check this page for current opportunities and application instructions.
 All opportunities are listed below.
-If there are no current positions listed, please check back often as we post internship openings as they become available.
+If there are no current positions listed, please check back often as we post openings as they become vacant.

 Chicago Academy of Sciences / Peggy Notebaert Nature Museum

 Internship Department: Biology – Collections